When science class produces real-world results

 The idea behind citizen science is that research shouldn't be restricted to scientists, and that anyone can contribute to our knowledge of the world around us.
 Citizen science projects can include anything from tracking bird migration patterns and identifying plants, to sharing planetary observations and monitoring weather events.

-For example at LAS, Dan Patton leads the LETSexternal link (local environmental transect survey) programme, which includes an annual bioblitzexternal link event in which students identify and catalogue as many species in a given area in a single day.
+For example at LAS, Dan Patton leads the LETSexternal link (local environmental transect survey) programme, which includes an annual bioblitzexternal link event in which students identify and catalogue as many species as possible in a given area in a single day.
 Bioblitz data can help scientists keep track of when seasonal changes take place during the year, such as the budding of flowers or the falling of leaves or changes in animal coat colour.
 Over the long-term, this information can help scientists monitor climate change.

 “A big part of our goal is to institutionalise the research we’re doing on the local hillsides so it carries on long after we’re gone.
 If these studies can go on for decades, then we actually have a long-term climate research study, just because of the stability of the school,” says Harlin.